Top 50 Farm Blogs

-West Family Farm
+West Family Farm (No longer exists)

 With the goal of being self sufficient, Carole from West Family Farm in Texas provides an up close look at farm life including installing a new irrigation system, raising a herd of cows, and the benefits of grass fed animals.

 Alpaca Farmgirl (No longer exists)

 Owner of Alabama’s award-winning Fairhope Alpacas, newlywed Katy Spears is the voice behind “Alpaca Farmgirl,” a blog packed with advice for anyone who falls in love with these doe-eyed wool-bearers and with observations about barnyard sex-ed, blogging as a 21st century quilting circle, and the trick to milking an alpaca.

 Janice Wolfinger and family share their experience managing a cattle ranch in Nebraska including posts on the cattle business and the economics of beef, how cattle breeding works, tips for getting started in ranching, and photos of life on the ranch.

 Alberta, Canada is the home of “Howling Duck Ranch” and author, homesteader, barterer and Food Sovereignty advocate Kristeva Dowling, who posts about living in uneasy coexistence with grizzly bears, a hesitant introduction to Prairie Oysters, practical advice for butchering, and confronting policies that aren’t friendly to organic farming.